ephraimpei/Primes-Multiplication-Table/readme.md

 ### Prime

 Design

   + The `Prime` class was created with the idea that its sole purpose is to calculate N prime numbers and provide access to retrieve them.
-It also exposes the `::is_prime?` factory method to provide on the spot prime number checking.
-When invoking the `::calc_nth_prime` factory method, the prime numbers are cached in a class variable such that subsequent calculations of N prime numbers can be done by leveraging the primes that have already been determined.
+It also exposes the `Prime::is_prime?` factory method to provide on the spot prime number checking.
+When invoking the `Prime::calc_nth_prime` factory method, the prime numbers are cached in a class variable such that subsequent calculations of N prime numbers can be done by leveraging the primes that have already been determined.

 Performance

   + **Space complexity is O(N)** because the program caches N prime numbers once they are calculated.  **Time complexity is O(m * sqrt(m))** for completely calculating N prime numbers during the worst case scenario (first time calculation, cache is empty) where m is the Nth prime number.

 Reasoning

   + N = 10, m = Nth prime number = 29

-  + We calculate prime numbers with the factory method `Prime.calc_nth_prime(N)`.
-In here, numbers 2 - 29 need to be checked with `Prime.is_prime?(m)` so this brings us to O(m) time complexity.
+  + We calculate prime numbers with the factory method `Prime::calc_nth_prime(N)`.
+In here, numbers 2 - 29 need to be checked with `Prime::is_prime?(m)` so this brings us to O(m) time complexity.

-  + Within the `Prime.is_prime?(m)` factory method, in the worst case we need to check up to the sqrt(m).
+  + Within the `Prime::is_prime?(m)` factory method, in the worst case we need to check up to the sqrt(m).
 Checking any number after the sqrt is actually a duplication of effort (100 divides evenly by 2 and 50; checking 2 is the same as checking 50).

-  + `Prime.calc_nth_prime(N)` and the embedded `Prime.is_prime?(m)` check brings our overall time complexity to O(m * sqrt(m)).
+  + `Prime::calc_nth_prime(N)` and the embedded `Prime::is_prime?(m)` check brings our overall time complexity to O(m * sqrt(m)).

 Benchmarking